Purity for flat cohomology: The characteristic-primary aspects of the main result

 \ethm

 \bpf \Cref{main-pf} gives the vanishing for $i < \dim(R)$, so we may focus on the cohomological degree $i = \dim(R)$.
 Moreover, by decomposing $G$ into primary pieces and using \Cref{ell-semipurity}, we may assume that $G$ is of $p$-power order with $p = \Char(R/\fm) > 0$.
-We then use \cite{BBM82}*{3.1.1} to embed $G$ into a truncated $p$-divisible group and combine the resulting cohomology sequence with \Cref{main-pf} to reduce to $G$ itself being a truncated $p$-divisible group.
+We then use \cite{BBM82}*{th\'{e}or\`{e}me~3.1.1} to embed $G$ into a truncated $p$-divisible group and combine the resulting cohomology sequence with \Cref{main-pf} to reduce to $G$ itself being a truncated $p$-divisible group.
 The filtration by $p$-power torsion then allows us to assume that, in addition, $G$ is killed by $p$.

 As in the proof of \Cref{main-pf}, we may assume that $R$ is $\fm$-adically complete.
 As there, we then use \Cref{lem:towers}~\ref{tower-a}, \Cref{finite-cover}, and \Cref{main-pf} to assume, in addition, that the residue field $k \ce R/\fm$ is algebraically closed.
 As in \Cref{lem:towers}~\ref{tower-b}, the Cohen theorem then shows that